tnichols217/notes/PHYS 121 - Physics 1/Labs/3/Analysis.md

 ### Finding Energy Values

-In all cases, the uncertainty of the hanging mass is negligible at around $0.$
+In all cases, the uncertainty of the hanging mass is negligible at around $0.00001~kg$ as the other uncertainties are multiple orders of magnitude larger

 #### $U_{ki}$